 Laser guns present the biggest obstacle to speeders.
 Because their light beams are so narrow, radar/laser detectors can rarely detect them soon enough to give you time to slow down.
-If a laser-gun operator has you in his crosshairs, your radar detector will probably only be able to warn you when it's too late.
+If a laser-gun operator has you in his cross hairs, your radar detector will probably only be able to warn you when it's too late.

 Several products on the market really can jam police lasers, tests show.
 These are active jammers, which emit an infrared beam at the right frequency, so that laser guns are confused and unable to get a lock on your vehicle's speed.

-GuysOfLidar.com, RadarTest.com and Speed Measurement Laboratories all test laser jammers.
+GuysOfLidar.com, LaserJammerTests.com, RadarTest.com and RadarDetector.org have all tested laser jammers.
 By far, the most effective jamming system in GuysOfLidar.com's 2008 test was the Laser Interceptor (*Est. $600 to $2,100) , which comes with two transceivers.
-The same model with four transceivers costs $1,100, and a high-power version with two laser diodes per transceiver costs $1,200 for two transceivers or $2,100 for four.
+The same model with four transceivers costs $900, and a high-power version with two laser diodes per transceiver costs $1,100 for two transceivers or $2,100 for four.
 The Croatian company sells its products to U.S. customers on its website, Laser-InterceptorUSA.com.

 In August 2009, Blinder International (a Denmark laser-jammer company) filed a federal lawsuit against Laser Interceptor USA and its distributor Clifford M. Crane, accusing them of patent infringement.
-Blinder says it recently reached a confidential settlement in that case.
-Last year, Roy Reyer of RadarBusters.com raised additional questions about the Laser Interceptor, saying it hadn't been approved by the FDA (which regulates lasers) and might cause "irreversible eye damage" -- even as he declared it the best laser jammer, based on his own testing of the Laser Interceptor side-by-side with the Blinder M47 (*Est. $750) and Escort ZR4 (*Est. $450) laser jammers on his Ford F250 pickup truck.
-But this year, Reyer retracts those statements.
+Blinder later reached a confidential settlement in that case.
+In 2010, Roy Reyer of RadarBusters.com raised additional questions about the Laser Interceptor, saying it hadn't been approved by the FDA (which regulates lasers) and might cause "irreversible eye damage" -- even as he declared it the best laser jammer, based on his own testing.
+The following year, Reyer retracted those statements.
+His positive reviews of the Laser Interceptor are now posted on the company's website.

 By contrast, the three-transceiver Escort ZR4 shows "mediocre" performance against some types of laser guns -- but Peterson says these guns aren't commonly used by police, and the ZR4 does fine against the common types.
 He also finds it easier to install and use than the Blinder, and he likes that you can connect it to an Escort or Beltronics radar detector.

-Another interesting countermeasure is a product called Laser Veil (*Est. $90).
+Another interesting countermeasure is a product called Laser Veil (Est. $90).
 Laser Veil is a paint-on coating you apply to your license plate and headlights that makes them less reflective.
 Although earlier attempts at some kind of laser-deflecting paint have been ill received, tests at RadarTest.com, RadarDetector.org and GuysOfLidar.com find that this one really works.
-Testers say that when they paint their vehicles' headlights with Laser Veil, it improves the performance of their laser jammers, allowing them to jam radar guns that they couldn't before, or to jam them longer.
+Testers say that when they paint their vehicles' headlights with Laser Veil, it improves the performance of their laser jammers, allowing them to jam laser guns that they couldn't before, or to jam them longer.
 Laser Veil needs to be reapplied every six months.